Machines replication

 Deltas are the accumulated changes since the last replication.

-Sending deltas to AWS or KVM Platform is done using customer agent secure HTTPS protocol.
+Sending deltas to the target platform is done using customer agent secure HTTPS protocol.
 This constitutes the deduplication process - the customer application only sends data that is not yet stored for the given customer allowing to significantly save the amount of transferred items, reduce load on the network and, at times, accelerate replication of machines.

 In addition to WAN deduplication, optimization also includes compression of the network traffic.